ApolloAuto/apollo/docs/demo_guide/README.md

     bash scripts/bootstrap.sh
     ```

-5. Now you can play the rosbag:
+5. Now you can play the record:

     ```
-    sudo python docs/demo_guide/rosbag_helper.py demo_2.0.bag #download rosbag
-    rosbag play demo_2.0.bag --loop
+    cyber_recorder play -f docs/demo_guide/demo_3.5.record --loop
     ```

-    The `--loop` option enables rosbag to keep playing the bag in a loop
+    The `--loop` option enables record to keep playing the bag in a loop
     playback mode.

 6. Open Chrome and go to **localhost:8888** to access Apollo Dreamview, which